gsl-lite/gsl-lite/README.md

 ### A.2 GSL Lite test specification

 ```
+Expects(): Allows a true expression
+Ensures(): Allows a true expression
+Expects(): Terminates on a false expression
-at(): Terminates access to non-existing C-array elements
+Ensures(): Terminates on a false expressionat(): Terminates access to non-existing C-array elements
 at(): Terminates access to non-existing std::array elements
 at(): Terminates access to non-existing std::vector elements
 at(): Allows access to existing C-array elements